jankotek/mapdb-site/_posts/2017-05-24-kotlin_vs_java_lambdas_and_locks.md

     }
 }
 ```
-We can not use simple runnable lambda, this does not compile:
+We can not use simple `Runnable` lambda, this does not compile:

 ```java
 public String getName(){